AravDe/Glimpse/README.md

-# CustomBrowserHomepage - Browser Extension
+# Glimpse - Browser Extension

-A Chrome/Brave browser extension that replaces the new tab page with a beautiful and functional bookmark manager.
+A Chrome/Brave browser extension that replaces the new tab page with a functional bookmark manager and gives the user ability to set their own browser background.

 ![Demo video](Demo_media/Demo_Homepage.gif)